michelou/wix-examples/examples/README.md

 - *share* the same project organisation as the [WiX][wix_toolset] examples from page [`myexamples/README.md`](../myexamples/README.md).
 - *differ* in several respects from the [WiX][wix_toolset] examples from page [`myexamples/README.md`](../myexamples/README.md), in particular :
    - we slightly modified the main [WiX][wix_toolset] source file to match our project settings.
-   - we recreated most resource files (eg. images) not made available by the original author.
+   - we recreated most resource files (e.g. images) not made available by the original author.

 ## <span id="mini_app_killer">MiniAppKiller</span>